rahulsharmavishwakarma/rahulsharmavishwakarma/README.md

 - 👋 Hi, I’m @Rahulsharma869
 - 👀 I’m interested in Artificial intelligence and Machine learning.
 - 🌱 I’m currently learning Data Science and ML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI related projects
 - 📫 How to reach me through Linkedin->https://www.linkedin.com/in/rahulsharma869/

 <!---